 Slotting Case Study

-In real life, Kubota’s parts distribution center in Ontario, Canada implemented a zone picking strategy with six horizontal carousels, four Shuttle VLMs and racking to double productivity and recover 83% floor space.
+Kubota’s parts distribution center in Ontario, Canada implemented a zone picking strategy with six Horizontal Carousel Modules, four Vertical Lift Modules and racking to double productivity and recover 83% floor space.